nytimes/three-story-controls/etc/three-story-controls.api.md

     readonly camera: Camera;
     disassemble(): void;
     do(action: CameraAction, amount: number, rigComponent?: RigComponent): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    flyTo(position: Vector3, quaternion: Quaternion, duration?: number, ease?: string, useSlerp?: boolean): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen flyTo(position: Vector3, quaternion: Quaternion, duration?: number, ease?: string, useSlerp?: boolean): void;
     flyToKeyframe(frame: number, duration?: number, ease?: string): void;
-    getAxisFor(action: CameraAction): string;
-    getAxisVectorFor(action: CameraAction): Vector3;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getAxisFor(action: CameraAction): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getAxisVectorFor(action: CameraAction): Vector3;
     getRotationOrder(): string;
     getWorldCoordinates(): {